What is Rideshare Insurance?

 Do I really need rideshare insurance if I only drive occasionally?

 Yes, you need rideshare insurance regardless of how frequently you drive for Uber, Lyft, or delivery services.
 Personal auto insurance policies contain commercial use exclusions that apply whether you drive one hour per week or full-time.
 Even a single accident while logged into a rideshare app can result in a denied claim, policy cancellation, and personal liability for all damages.
-The frequency of your driving doesn't change your coverage requirements or risks.
+Frequency of driving doesn't change your coverage requirements or financial risks.

 How much does rideshare insurance typically cost per month?

-Rideshare insurance endorsements typically cost between $15-30 per month, though rates can range from as low as $6 to around $60 monthly depending on your location, driving record, vehicle value, and usage frequency.
-Companies like Progressive and Geico offer endorsements starting at $6 per month, while other carriers charge closer to $20-30 monthly.
-This represents a 15-20% increase over your base premium, which is significantly cheaper than commercial insurance at $100-200+ per month.
+Rideshare insurance endorsements typically cost between $6–$30 per month, depending on your location, driving record, vehicle value, and usage frequency.
+Companies like Progressive, USAA, and Geico offer endorsements starting at $6 per month, while other carriers charge closer to $20–$30 monthly.
+This represents a 15–20% increase over your base premium, which is significantly cheaper than a standalone commercial insurance policy at $1,200–$2,400 or more annually.

 Will my personal auto insurance cover me during any period of rideshare driving?